FACTBOX-Countries resuming use of AstraZeneca vaccine after blood clot investigation | Health

 Below is a list of countries and regions where suspensions continue for now, in alphabetical order: AUSTRIA:

 Suspended use of one batch of the vaccine on March 7 after the death of one person and the illness of another.
 That batch was shipped to 17 EU countries.
+CAMEROON:

+Health ministry suspended administration of the vaccine it was scheduled to receive on March 20 as part of the global, WHO-led vaccines sharing scheme COVAX, it said on March 18.
 DENMARK:

 Suspended use of the vaccine while it investigates two possible cases of blood clots, the Finnish Institute for Health and Welfare said on Friday.
 GEORGIA: